ignaciolopezmiguel/wowchemy/content/publication/plcverif-status-of-a-formal-verification-tool-for-programmable-logic-controller/index.md

 ---
+title: "PLCverif: Status of a Formal Verification Tool for Programmable Logic Controller"
 abstract: PLCverif was first released internally for CERN usage in 2019 and is available to everyone since September 2020 via an open source licence.
 In this paper, we will first give an overview of the PLCverif platform capabilities